Itchy, red, or sensitive eyes can be uncomfortable and make everyday life more difficult.

 - Skin conditions, such as rosacea

 - Environmental factors, including windy, smoky, or dusty conditions

 - Extended use of your contact lenses

-Dry eye can also be caused by certain habits and tasks such as driving for extended periods of time or prolonged use of electronic devices.
+Dry eye can also be caused by certain habits and tasks, such as driving for extended periods or prolonged use of electronic devices.
 Because you blink less when performing these activities, the eye sometimes cannot correctly distribute your tears.